eolybq/tsla_sentiment_prediction/readme.md

 **Unconventional data, uncoventional models**
 - Main programming language: Python

 - Project aims to extend Part 1 of this project.
 Extension lies in using python instead of R to create machine-learning models and their prediction evaluations.
 Then compare traditional time-series models and these models to get result of perfomance on financial data.
+- Part 2 also explores classification ML methods which cannot be directly compared to regression based models from Part 1
-At the moment there is Gradient Descent Linear Regression and Gradient Descend Logistic Regression done, written from scratch.
+- At the moment there is Gradient Descent Linear Regression and Gradient Descend Logistic Regression done, written from scratch.
 - LSTM is planned aswell.